BullStreet District: University of South Carolina Health Sciences Campus

 Located on 16-acres inside the BullStreet District, the University of South Carolina is constructing a new health sciences campus.
 Current plans include a new building for their medical school to open in 2027 and a specialty hospital focused on treating brain diseases and the nervous system.

 Page Ellington Park

 A 20-acre park opened at BullStreet in 2021 that features walking trails, a dog park, picnic shelters, and several water features, including a 2-acre pond and over 1,600 linear feet of daylighted stream.
 The park was named for Page Ellington, a former-slave who became a community leader and self-taught architect, contributing to the design of several buildings on the State Hospital Campus.

 Retail, residential, office and other uses

 BullStreet is home to national and local retailers, like REI, Starbucks, Tupelo Honey Cafe, and Iron Hill Brewery.
 Two newly constructed office buildings house companies like AECOM, Capgemini, Scout Motors, Ogletree Deakins.
 Other residential offerings at BullStreet include the 267-unit Bennet Apartments, 120-unit Merrill Gardens residences, and TownPark at BullStreet.
 Several event venues are also located at BullStreet, including Central Energy and The Laundry.

+Food Hall

+In December 2025, Columbia's first food hall opened at BullStreet - Gather COLA.
+The food hall features 10 food vendors, 3 retail offerings, 1 cocktail bar and 1 brewery/taproom.

+Publix Supermarket

+Publix will open a 50,000+ sq. ft. store at BullStreet, with groundbreaking scheduled for summer of 2026.